fabacab/fetlife-faade/README.markdown

 ## Change log

+* Version 0.3.3:
+    * Switch to new Google Sheets back-end.
 * Version 0.3.2:
     * Enhancement: Only open new tabs for CreepShield.com when required by the specific error message.
 * Version 0.3.1: